fixman93/loginRegister_ReactJS/README.md

 <img src="https://i.ibb.co/VLPqBmS/Screen-Shot-2019-06-23-at-12-57-04-PM.png" alt='Login page' />

-You have 24 success tests
+You have 24 success tests.

 In the project directory, you can run: